 - Use safety common sense.
 If you’re lighting backyard fireworks, light only one at a time.
 Have a fire extinguisher or bucket of water handy in case a firework gets out of control.
 During cleanup, soak all used or “dud” fireworks in water before putting them in a metal trash can.
 Wear eye protection, and never drink alcohol while using fireworks!

 - Consider leaving the show to the professionals.
 Professional fireworks shows pose fewer risks to spectators than backyard displays, and they don’t require you to do any setting up, reading packaging, or cleaning up once the show is complete.
 Simply look up fireworks shows near you and arrive in time for the display to begin!

-The experienced Waco burn injury attorneys at Brown Trial Firm LLP wish everyone a safe and fun Fourth of July celebration!
+The experienced Waco burn injury attorneys at Brown Trial Firm, PLLC wish everyone a safe and fun Fourth of July celebration!